 External Consultants and Innovation, Academy of Management Proceedings, 2020, 1, 13491.

 Is it a good idea to publish during your PhD?
 Yes, but ..., Nature Behavioural and Social Sciences Community Blog, October 2019.

 Digital divide, Knowledge and Innovations, Journal of Information, Information Technology, and Organizations, Vol. 8, 2013, pp. 1-24.

-Do Managerial Incentives Facilitate Collusion? (with Anja Rösner)The decision to participate in cartels is often made by managers.
-Thus, the corporate governance mechanisms which incentivize them to align their interest with that of the firm’s shareholders play a major role.
-Consequently, we investigate empirically how manager remuneration schemes impact their incentives for collusion, cartel formation and stability.
-We use a dataset that allows to identify the managers remuneration schemes as well as cartels within the United States.
-Exploiting this rich dataset, we find that higher long-term incentives of managers indeed affect collusion.
-Our findings show that a higher degree of manager's long-term incentives lead to (i) a higher probability of a firm's cartel participation, (ii) a higher probability of forming a cartel and (iii) no effect on the termination of a cartel.
+Do Managerial Incentives Facilitate Collusion? (with Anja Rösner) (Preliminary version available upon request, revision in progress)This paper investigates the impact of management incentives on firm cartels.
+It is usually the manager which acts on behalf of the owner and is running the firm.
+To mitigate the agency problem, the owner puts corporate governance mechanism in place, which incentivize managers to align their interest with that of the firm’s shareholders.
+While this is beneficial for the firm performance in the first place, the set of contracts might make collusion more attractive for managers.
+Consequently, we analyze how manager remuneration schemes impact their incentives for collusion, cartel formation and stability.
+Exploiting different data sources allows us to identify the managers remuneration schemes and cartels within the United States.
+Combining these information leads to the following findings: Higher long-term incentives of managers indeed affect collusion.
+Our analysis shows that a higher degree of manager's long-term incentives leads to (i) a higher probability of a firm's cartel participation, (ii) a higher probability of forming a cartel and (iii) no effect on the termination of a cartel.